-Chapter-4 Describes the purpose of preparation and submission of Monthly Monitoring Report (MMR).
-The current MMR explained the updated status of consultants' activities upto the reporting month.
+Chapter-4 Describes about the purpose of preparation and submission of Quarterly Monitoring and Evaluation Report (QM&ER).
+It also explains the procedure of conducted during the reporting period

-Chapter-5 describes the consultants' activities carryout throughout the current month.
+Chapter-5 The current QM&ER explains the updated status of consultants' activities during the reporting.
 This chapter also includes details of coordination meetings held by the ME&IE consultants with client and other stakeholders of the project.

-CHAPTER - 1: INTRODUCTION TO WATER CONSERVATION IN BARANI AREA
+CHAPTER-1: INTRODUCTION TO WATER CONSERVATION IN BARANI AREA

-This section of the Monthly Monitoring Report includes profile and brief introduction of Water Conservation in Barani Area (WCBA) and background of Water Conservation in Barani Area of Khyber Pakhtunkhwa (WCBAKP)
+This section of the Quarterly Monitoring Report includes profile and brief introduction of Water Conservation in Barani Area (WCBAPK) and background of Water Conservation in Barani Area of Khyber Pakhtunkhwa (WCBAPK).